-Sometimes you just have to roll with the selections of the random jukebox, and today it rewound back to 1972 and the wonky melodic magic of Satellite Of Love by Lou Reed, who died five years ago today.
+Sometimes you just have to roll with the selections of the random jukebox, and today it zipped back to the glamtastic 1970s for one of my very favourite tunes by Lou Reed, who died five whole years ago today.

-I remember taking our final bows on the last night of performing on stage in Fawlty Towers when the news came in.
-Covered by everyone from Beck to Eurythmics to Morrissey, this is one of my very favourite Lou tunes.
+On a personal note, I remember taking our final bows on the last night of performing on stage in the 2013 stage version of Fawlty Towers when the news came in.

 Voyeurism, for some reason, makes for great music.
 Every Breath You Take and, say, Picture This are both thoroughly disturbing, yet universally recognised as superb songs, for instance.

 And Lou Reed’s transcendental space ballad Satellite Of Love, though not quite as creepy, makes a hit out of spying on a cheating lover.
 Though at first the song seems relatively innocent, Reed singing “I love to watch things on TV,” the bridge reveals his true intentions: “I’ve been told that you’ve been bold with Harry, Mark and John.”

 A weird topic for a song, to be sure, but what a line.

 The vocals never get to what happens next, though.
 Nonetheless, Reed makes this paranoid scenario into a beautiful song with brilliant piano melodies, handclaps, fingersnaps and a soaring backup vocal thanks to one David Bowie.
 In fact, if you didn’t know what the song was about, the damn thing might just move you to tears.

 Reed’s solo career was given an almighty boost when Team Bowie, enjoying huge success as Ziggy Stardust and the Spiders From Mars, decided to work with Reed on his second solo album Transformer, with the the wonky melodic magic of Satellite Of Love originally written during his final act as mainman of erstwhile proto-punk noise merchants The Velvet Underground.